Termination Letter: What is it and How Do I Write One?

 Before sending any termination letter, employers should meet with the employee face-to-face to discuss the termination.
 It will make the process easier and the employee won't feel blindsided about being let go.

-What do I include in a Termination Letter?
+What Should Be Included in a Termination Letter?

 - Basic Employee Information: Full name, employee ID, job title, company name, who is handling the termination, the date the termination letter is being written, and the termination date.

-- Reason for Termination: Ex: the company is going through a staff reduction, the employee is consistently late for work, etc. Including the termination reason will service as a record and help the employee understand why they are being laid off or fired.
+- Reason for Termination: It's best to provide a reason why an employee is being let go.
+For example, the company may be going through a staff reduction, the employee might be consistently late for work, or the company phased out the employee's position.
+Including the termination reason will serve as a record and help the employee understand why they are being laid off or fired—key to compliance.
 If the employee is being terminated for cause, be sure to include any warnings given to the employee, the warning dates, and if they were verbal or written.

 - Company Property: If the employee has company property in their possession– company laptop, keycard, etc.– make a note and give a specific date for return.

-- PTO: If the employee had any vacation, sick, or PTO days, include whether or not they will be paid out for their unused time.
-Check your federal laws: Some states require employers to pay out unused time.
+- PTO: If the employee had any unused vacation, sick, or PTO days, include whether or not they will be paid out for their unused time.
+Check your local laws: Some states require employers to pay out unused time.

-- Final Paycheck: Include when their final paycheck will be issued, if it will be mailed or if it needs to be picked up.
+- Final Paycheck: Include when their final paycheck will be issued and if this amount will be mailed or needs to be picked up.

-- Benefits: Include when the employees benefits run out, and information on how to continue coverage through the group plan.
+- Benefits: Include when the employee's benefits expire and how they can use COBRA to continue coverage through the group plan.
 If you offer a 401(k) or other type of retirement plan, provide information to access their savings.

-There are no federal laws that require employers to provide termination letters, but some states require written notice of separation, including Arizona, California, Connecticut, Georgia, Illinois, Louisiana, Massachusetts, Michigan, New Jersey, New York, and Tennessee.
+There are no federal laws that require employers to provide termination letters.
+However, some states require written notice of separation, including Arizona, California, Connecticut, Georgia, Illinois, Louisiana, Massachusetts, Michigan, New Jersey, New York, and Tennessee.

-There are no federal laws that requires businesses to provide reason for termination, but if you terminate due to cause, it might be wise to document the reasons and the supportive reasonings as it will help guard your company in case of a lawsuit.
+Likewise, there are no federal laws that require businesses to provide a reason for termination.
+With this in mind, if an organization terminates due to cause, it's wise to document the reasons supporting the decision.
+This can help guard your company in case of a lawsuit.